 Mike Ingram is a historian, author, lecturer and tour guide

 He writes for a variety of magazines such as Medieval Warfare and the NeneQuirer.
 You can read Mikes articles here nenequirer.com/.
-In addition, he can be heard talking about historical subjects on local radio every month.
+In addition, he can be heard talking about historical subjects on local radio.

-He is the current chair of the Northampton Battlefields Society, which has successfully blocked numerous attempts to build on the 1460 battlefield and significantly raised its profile.
-He is also the Northamptonshire representative for the Battlefields Trust and past editor of their academic journal, as well as a trustee, the lead historian and guide for the Naseby Battlefield Project.
+He is the current chair of the Northampton Battlefields Society, which has successfully blocked numerous attempts to build on the Northampton 1460 battlefield and significantly raised its profile.
+Mike also led the campaign to repair and protect Northampton's Queen Eleanor Cross.
+In addition he is a trustee, the lead historian and guide for the Naseby Battlefield Project.
 Mike also sits on the Northamptonshire Heritage Committee.

 In 2014 he was awarded a community star award for his work protecting the 1460 battlefield and in 2016 was awarded the Battlefields Trust Presidents Award for outstanding battlefield protection and interpretation.

-As well as the medieval period, Mike spent many years studying World War Two, in particular the campaigns of 1940, the Italian Campaigns and opposed river crossings.He has led tours and Staff Rides for France 1940, Normandy '44 and Civil War battlefields in England.
+As well as the medieval period, Mike spent many years studying World War Two, in particular the campaigns of 1940, the Italian Campaigns and opposed river crossings.He has led the Army on tours and Staff Rides for France 1940, Normandy '44 and Civil War battlefields in England.

 Mikes previous experience was as a defence journalist and photographer, writing for many defence and related magazines, some of the photographs can be seen below.